 We experience seasonality in our fluid handling business.
-As our customers seek to fully utilize capital spending budgets before the end of the year, our shipments generally peak during the fourth quarter.
+As our customers seek to fully utilize capital spending budgets before the end of the year, historically our shipments have peaked during the fourth quarter; however, the global economic downturn has disrupted this pattern.
 Also, our European operations typically experience a slowdown during the July and August holiday season.